Samsung is known for its displays. The displays on its phones, TVs, laptops, etc., are among the best in class.

 To confirm the blurriness is due to the source content, play a high-quality 4K video.
 If the problem persists, keep looking for other possible causes.

-Although the default picture settings generally serve the purpose, they may sometimes falter.
+The default picture settings generally serve the purpose, but they may sometimes falter.

 For instance, the picture mode may not be suitable for the content played.